What is Horse Diabetes?

 But, did you know horses also suffer from diabetes and blood sugar problems?

-In the equine world, diabetes and insulin resistance are often called by other names:
+In the equine world, diabetes is often called by other names:

 - Insulin resistance